bevyengine/rfcs/rfcs/min-relations.md

    4. `TargetOf`
 3. Do we need a full graph constraint solver in our queries to handle things like "check for unrequited love"?
 4. Do we want a macro to make complex calls easier?
+5. Do we want to be able to filter queries by their source as well?

 ```rust
 macro_rules Relation {